-Strategic Area Budget Code Planned Amount On Hold Amount Treatment HTXS 146,352 0
+Strategic Area Budget Code Planned Amount On Hold Amount Treatment HTXS 440,000 0 high-quality comprehensive C&T packages, including ARV, cotrimoxazole prophylaxis and TB screening.

-This cooperative agreement (CoAg) supports the CAR's PEPFAR Strategy Objective 1.
-The goal is to build individual, institutional and organizational capacity in Kazakhstan, Kyrgyzstan, and Tajikistan to provide high-quality comprehensive C&T packages, including ARV, cotrimoxazole prophylaxis and TB screening.
 The MOHs in these countries have identified a great need in improving their capacity in ARV treatment, and The SUPPORT Project will be the primary provider of rigorous TA to the AIDS Centers in HIV treatment.
 In FY11-12, the project completed a comprehensive baseline evaluation of the HIV C&T Services in KZ, KG, and TJ.
 The key results show poor levels of knowledge and understanding among clinicians of existing ARV recommendations, low prescription of preventive cotrimoxazole treatment and TB screening, poor efforts to implement positive prevention, absence of a multi-disciplinary approach to patient management, low patient retention, low adherence to treatment, and lack of comprehensive treatment services at the ARV treatment sites.
 The project will conduct in-service trainings for medical staff on ARVs, treatment schemes, and adherence.
 On-site supervisory visits will follow to ensure proper use of skills and knowledge obtained during trainings.
-The project will support national ARV conferences to inform clinicians about new ARVs, results of the latest studies and recommendations for ARV usage, and assist the MOHs develop ARV forecasts for 2012-2015.
-In order to make the ARV forecasting and planning process data driven, transparent, and sustainable, the SUPPORT Project will incorporate an ARV forecasting module into the Electronic HIV Case Management System (EHCMS) that is now being rolled out to the local AIDS Centers in CAR.
+The project will support national ARV conferences to inform clinicians about new ARVs, results of the latest studies and recommendations for ARV usage, and assist the MOHs develop ARV forecasts for 2012-2015. $\,\,$ In order to make the ARV forecasting and planning process data driven, transparent, and sustainable, the SUPPORT Project will incorporate an ARV forecasting module into the Electronic HIV Case Management System (EHCMS) that is now being rolled out to the local AIDS Centers in CAR.
 This will allow automated calculation of ARV needs, based on the current ARV demand and predicted enrollment of new clients.
 Furthermore, the project will provide TA to the MOHs in implementing the EHCMS entry of clinical data, and will support two AIDS Centers each in KZ, KG and TJ (six total) to pilot comprehensive patient-centered C&T service-delivery models.
 These pilots will seek to improve patient retention and adherence to ARVs, cotrimoxazole prophylaxis, and TB screening by working closely with other PEPFAR-funded programs.
 Implementation of the models will involve in-service trainings, task shifting, and development of standard operating procedures.
 The SUPPORT Project will conduct on-site supervisory visits, and develop M&E systems to track evaluation of outcomes using data from the EHCMS and client interviews.
 Adherence obstacles will be addressed using gender-based approaches, and will be closely linked with PLWHA support groups.
 Couples-based counseling and involvement of treatment supporters will be introduced to improve patient retention.
 Performance measurement data from the EHCMS will be closely monitored and used to refine model activities.
 Project activities will primarily target MOH medical clinic staff (clinicians, epidemiologist, and data management specialists).
 Through the provision of TA, in-service trainings, and development, dissemination and implementation of standard operating procedures and other documents, knowledge and skills will be transferred to the host MOHs to assure sustainability of ARV service delivery.